kevinJ045/lulu/docs/macros/decorator.md

 > Generating Macro

-The `decorator!` macro is a powerful tool for creating higher-order functions, known as decorators, that can be used to modify or wrap classes, enums, methods, and parameters.
+The `decorator!` macro is useful for creating higher-order functions, known as decorators, that can be used to modify or wrap classes, enums, methods, and parameters.
 This enables cross-cutting concerns like logging, validation, or persistence to be applied cleanly and declaratively.

 ## Defining a Decorator